flavianh/dashboards-frameworks-comparison/bokeh/README.md

-# Kickstarter Dashboard in Dash
+# Kickstarter Dashboard in Bokeh

 This dashboard contains three widgets: